 Local tourist information centres are the best resource for finding B&B's while travelling.
 The Scottish Guest House and Bed & Breakfast Association (GHABBA) can also help you find a wonderful B&B.

-EasyExpat.com has set up a partnership with EasyVoyage to provide a wide range of cheap hotels and high quality customer services in Edinburgh.
+EasyExpat.com has set up a partnership with EasyVoyage to provide a wide range of cheap hotels and high quality customer services for our Travel Service.
 To find the best hotel, nothing is simpler !
 All you need to do is indicate you city, your dates in the box below and we will find the best hotel matching your criteria among all our partners’ deals.
 Is it well situated?
 Does it have a good rate?
 Look all the extra information and find the perfect hotel to travel lighthearted!

 EasyVoyage is the largest travel comparison site with more than 30 Hotel booking site partners!